 Flu season is upon us.
 Prevent influenza from spreading through your home with these tips.

 Flu season is here, and you need to be ready.
-To help you prepare, Melissa Thompson, MD, Family Medicine physician at The Iowa Clinic’s West Des Moines campus, answers the most common questions about influenza.
+To help you prepare, we're answering the most common questions about influenza.
 So you can avoid catching the flu and keep it from spreading throughout your household.

 Do I need to get a flu shot?